 Here are the Top Problems with Home when Buying to Watch for:

 Look for broken, missing or buckled shingles.
 Look for raised nail heads.
-Look at the texture of the shingle to see if they still have granuals, as well as water spots on ceilings.Towards the end of their life span composition shingles become brittle and curled (especially the areas of the roof most exposed to the sun), and the granules on the surface begin to disappear in earnest.
+Look at the texture of the shingle to see if they still have granules, as well as water spots on ceilings.Towards the end of their life span composition shingles become brittle and curled (especially the areas of the roof most exposed to the sun), and the granules on the surface begin to disappear in earnest.
 You’ll know you need a new roof if shingles break when they’re handled (mainly when they’re cool or wet).
 Composition shingles in good condition are pliable and will bend some, particularly when it’s warm.
 As your composition shingle roof ages you’ll see bits of roof material and granules accumulating in the driveway and gutters more and more, especially after a storm.
 (By the way, these shingle granules will ‘shed’ naturally for a few weeks with a brand new roof; there’s no reason to worry.)

-- Air Conditioning Unit.
 Not cooling properly?
 Check the age of the unit – inside and outside.
 Common problems with existing air conditioners result from faulty installation, poor service procedures, and inadequate maintenance.
 Improper installation of a central air conditioner can result in leaky ducts and low airflow.
 Many times, the refrigerant charge (the amount of refrigerant in the system) does not match the manufacturer’s specifications.
 If proper refrigerant charging is not performed during installation, the performance and efficiency of the unit is impaired.
 Unqualified service technicians often fail to find refrigerant charging problems or even worsen existing problems by adding refrigerant to a system that is already full.Check our Vendor List for a list of recommended good ones.

-Look for stains on ceilings and near thebaseboards, especially under windows, under the air conditioning unit in atwo story unit with upper floor unit, under bathrooms in atwo story unit.
+Look for stains on ceilings and near the baseboards, especially under windows, under the air conditioning unit in a two story unit with upper floor unit, under bathrooms in a two story unit.
 Water leaks can come from various sources.
-Sometimes the issuemay be a simple and easy to repair while other issues could be a complete structural disaster.
+Sometimes the issue may be a simple and easy to repair while other issues could be a complete structural disaster.
 Florida heat can quickly lead to other damages to wet wood such as termites and mold.
-Some inspectors usethermographic guns in their inspections to detect water leaks as well as other issues such as termites.
+Some inspectors use thermographic guns in their inspections to detect water leaks as well as other issues such as termites.

 Look for large cracks along the home’s foundation.
 It is a good idea to look around the entire exterior of the home for cracks that lead up the side of the home.

 Very low water pressure? ,Does the home have polybutylene piping?
 Polybutylene (PB) was a plastic manufactured between 1978 and mid-1995 for use as piping in home plumbing systems.
 It was inexpensive and offered plenty of advantages over other materials, such as flexibility, ease of installation, resistance to freezing.
 Pipes made from polybutylene were installed in up to 10 million homes in the Unites States during that period.
 Despite its strengths, production was ceased in mid-1996 after scores of allegations surfaced claiming that polybutylene pipes were rupturing and causing property damage.
 In the homes that still contain this material, homeowners must either pay to have the pipes replaced or risk a potentially expensive plumbing failure.